-This greenfield site is located in a low risk flood area and provides a significant opportunity to enhance the attractiveness of the settlement edge but would extend Armthorpe into the open countryside.
+This greenfield site is now located in a low risk flood area but at the time of the scoring by Members of the Parish Council, 25% of it was in Flood Zones 2 and 3.
+It provides a significant opportunity to enhance the attractiveness of the settlement edge but would extend Armthorpe into the open countryside.
 However, development in this location would have potential negative impacts on the integrity of a local wildlife site and the character of the townscape/surrounding landscape.

-The site has limited accessibility to public transport, cycle routes and other facilities in the village.
+The site has good access to public transport but limited accessibility to cycle routes and other facilities in the village.
 Overall, the site is predicted to have more negative than positive impacts and was therefore discounted at this stage.